waywardphilosopher/parami/content/docs/knowing.md

 In the class, we'll be asking what the idea of knowledge as true belief means, and exploring Socrates's objections to this proposal.

-Socrates sets about asking what it means to have a false belief...
+Socrates and Theaetetus set about exploring what it means to have a false belief...
+Here are some of the possibilities that they consider, alongside a few scrappy notes that may or may not throw light on the argument.

 ##### Possibility 1: False belief is misidentification